macstreet/MechaCar_Statistical_Analysis/README.md

 - Upon review of the summary in the image above, both vehicle length and ground clearance variables have a p-values of 2.60e-12 and 5.21e-08, respectively.
 Since both of these p-values are less than 0.05, this means that both variables - vehicle length and ground clearance - provided a non-random amount of variance to the MPG values in the dataset.

 #### - Is the slope of the linear model considered to be zero?
 Why or why not?
 - No, the slope of this linear model is not zero.
-The p-value of the Intercept is 5.08e-08 - therefore we would reject the null hypothesis, and leading us to dertermine that the slope is not zero.
+The p-value of the Intercept is 5.08e-08 - therefore we would reject the null hypothesis, and leading us to determine that the slope is not zero.

 #### - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-- Referring to the summary again, the this linear model has an r-squared value of 0.715.
+- Referring to the summary again, this linear model has an r-squared value of 0.715.
 This result shows us that 71% of the variability is explained by the model.
 Therefore, we can determine that this linear model does effectively predict the MPG of MechaCar prototypes.

 ## Summary Statistics on Suspension Coils
 #### Review of Total Summary Statistics: